UPDATE: Level 5 restrictions have now been implemented

-With the recent news that Cape Town is considering implementing level 4 water restrictions, it’s becoming increasingly clear that we all have to do whatever we can to save as much water as possible.
+With Cape Town moving from level 4 to level 5 water restrictions recently, it’s becoming increasingly clear that we all have to do whatever we can to save as much water as possible.

-Here’s exactly how to use 100 litres of water per day per person
+A breakdown of how to use 100l of water per day per person

 Collect and use wastewater